 Many cameras in this category take 620 film, which has been out of production since 1996.
 It’s the same film as 120, just on a different spool.
 You can still buy 120 film, so you can respool 120 film onto a 620 spool in a dark bag (instructions here) or buy pre-respooled 620 (one source here).
 But for me the hassle of the former and the expense of the latter have lost their charm.
 Unfortunately, most of the simple medium-format cameras take 620.

-The Agfa Clack, which takes 120 film, has naturally been on my radar.
+Because it takes 120 film, the Agfa Clack has long been on my radar.
 It was a hugely popular family snapshot camera in Europe in the 1950s and 1960s.
 Because the Clack didn’t catch on in the US, they can be hard to come by – and they command tall prices.
 I routinely see them go for $60 and $70 on eBay.
-For a glorified box camera!
+For a box camera!
 I decided I would pay no more than $30, and I waited a year before I found one at that price.

 This camera is a paragon of simplicity and functional design.
 It’s so German!
 And since it’s German, you pronounce the As in this camera’s name as ah.
 Ahgfa Clahck.
 This camera just has to be named after the sound its shutter makes as it opens and closes.

 The camera’s ovoid shape (when viewed from the top or the bottom) was not just styling.
 There’s no pressure plate in the Clack to hold the film flat.
-Instead, the film flows along the curved back, which is engineered to match the curve in the single element lens to yield an undistorted image.
+Instead, the film flows along the curved back, which matches the curve in the single element lens to yield an undistorted image.